section-engineering-education/engineering-education/articles/firebase-email-and-password-authentication-in-android-using-kotlin/index.md

 ![image](firebase_create_project_step1.png "Create firebase project")

 We start by giving a name to the project.
 Let's name it `Firebase-auth`.
-The project name should not contain spaces, instead, use a hyphen.
+The project name shouldn't have spaces, instead, use a hyphen.
 Just below the name, is a unique id used to identify your project among the millions of firebase projects out there.
 Click the continue button.

 ![image](firebase_create_project_step2.png "Create firebase project step 2 of 3")